Dr. Doni reviews the facts about Alzheimer’s Disease, including some of the current research connecting it to oxidative stress.

 Is the Connection Between Alzheimer’s and Aluminum a Myth?

 In the 1960s and 70s, it was thought that the main cause of Alzheimer’s Disease was over-exposure to aluminum.
 In fact, many people were left thinking that cooking in aluminum pots and pans, and drinking from aluminum cans was the biggest risk factor.
-Then studies lead researchers to think that aluminum was not actually a major cause, so they kept searching for answers.
+Then studies lead researchers to think that aluminum was not actually a major cause, and not the only cause, so they kept searching for answers.

-It has taken decades, but now research is indicating that the cause of Alzheimer’s Disease is much bigger and more pervasive than simply exposure to aluminum.
+It has taken decades, but now research is indicating that the cause of Alzheimer’s Disease is much bigger and more pervasive than simply exposure to aluminum (although metal exposure does play a role).
 It is now thought that oxidative stress is the prime suspect, which is increased by many potential sources, including:

 - stress 12